Hekate1/Lunatask-workflow/README.md

 Currently the workflow supports the creation of tasks and notes, further explanation in the workflow about section

 ### Defaults
-- Alfred keyword -- ll (lowercase L twice)
+- Alfred keyword -- lluna (lowercase L twice + "una")
+- No default hokeys are set but some possible values are:
   - Create task with only name -- command-L
   - Create task with all options -- shift-command-L
   - Create note -- option-L